Monthly Archives: October 2011

 By LAURA JOHNSTON – The argument that decriminalizing prostitution will improve conditions for prostituted women sounds appealing on its surface.
 The first time I heard it I thought it made sense.
 But when I began volunteering in a rape crisis centre and shelter and met women in prostitution, I realized that decriminalization wouldn’t address the reality of women’s lives.
 This piece is my analysis from my experiences doing front line work, and in working on the Bedford case.

-By Sarah Eli Mattern Although there are many different ways to find a topic for a legal research paper, this blog will highlight a few of them.
-Sticking To What You Know: If you already know what type of law you want to practice out of law school, choosing to write an article on something
+Although there are many different ways to find a topic for a legal research paper, this blog will highlight a few of them.
+Stick To What You Know: If you know what field of law you want to practice, write an article on something in that field.
+Here’s why: When submitting resumes and (more relevantly) […]